Chile entry requirements for United States passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you plan to be in Chile.
-Airlines at US departure gates will check this before you board.
+Your passport must be valid for the entire time you plan to stay in Chile.
+Airlines check this at check-in.
+If your passport expires before you leave, you will be denied boarding.

 Required